 The rates are established at various times through the year.
-During 2012, there was one rate in effect over four periods.
+During 2013, there was one rate in effect over four periods.

 Lines 31 through 38 are used to compute the portion of the penalty attributable to different installment periods.
 For example, lines 31 and 32 are used to compute the penalty for the first installment period at 7.5%.
-The factor .01249 at line 31 is used to compute the penalty for the first installment if payment is made on June 15.
-If payment is made before June 15, compute the factor using the number of days the underpayment remained unpaid for the first installment.
-Line 32 is used to compute the actual penalty amount by multiplying the underpayment by the factor.
+The factor .01253 at line 31 is used to compute the penalty for the first installment if payment is made on June 15.
+If payment is made before June 15, compute the factor using the number of days the underpayment remained unpaid for the first installment by multiplying the underpayment by the factor.